 Next time tragedy strikes I will only be checking twitter to get updates on what’s happening.
 I am done being a “Media Watchdog.”
 I’ll leave that to others.

-I am going to be busy organizing a Jewish response to tragedy helping to repair the tear in the heart of the Jewish people and countering the darkness with light.
+I am going to be busy organizing a Jewish response to tragedy helping to

 We mourn the loss of Rabbi Moshe Twerskis, Rabbi Calman Levine, Rabbi Aryeh Kopinsky, and Rabbi Avraham Shmuel Goldberg Zayig Sayif.